I'm a member

 Nutritional assessments, including intracellular analysis of micronutrients, are considered investigational in both asymptomatic persons and patients with symptoms suggestive of idiopathic environmental intolerance.

-Treatment of idiopathic environmental intolerance with IVIg, neutralizing therapy of chemical and food extracts, avoidance therapy, elimination diets, and oral nystatin (to treat Candida) is considered investigational.
+Treatments for idiopathic environmental intolerance, including but not limited to IVIg, neutralizing therapy of chemical and food extracts, avoidance therapy, elimination diets, and oral nystatin (to treat Candida) are considered investigational.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.